-The secret?
-Tempeh and quinoa puffs.
 The faux meat is comprised of tempeh, which is a close cousin to tofu (comprised of soy beans).
 Unlike tofu, tempeh is fermented with the entire bean.
 As a result, tempeh has a higher nutritional profile (protein, fiber, antioxidants, etc) and it can be used as a ground meat substitute.
-The faux breadcrumbs are made of gluten-free I Heart Keenwah quinoa puffs.
+The faux breadcrumbs are made of gluten-free I Heart Keenwah Quinoa Puffs.
 I gravitate towards the herbes de provence flavor, which has a spice profile similar to Italian seasonings.

 1/2 packet of tempeh

 1 3oz bag of I Heart Keenwah Herbes de Provence Quinoa Puffs

 1 flax seed "egg" (1 tbsp ground flax seeds + 2.5 tbsp of water, mixed together separately)

 1/2 can (28 oz can) of crushed tomatoes